How does a septic tank work?

 Regular ‘pumping’ removes sludge and scum from the tank.

 A well-designed, properly installed septic system can last for decades—or fail in just a few years.
-It's up to you as long as you can answer how does a septic tank work.
+It’s up to you as long as you can answer how does a septic tank work.

 It’s a cafeteria for bacteria

 Bacteria are what makes a septic system work.
 They break down waste, leaving water clean enough to safely percolate down into the earth.
 The whole system is designed to keep bacteria healthy and busy.
 Some live in the tank, but most do their work in the drain field.